 Participants in the full course will receive a certificate of completion.

-Participants in this course are eligible for classroom study credit in the North American Apprenticeship Program of the Biodynamic Farming and Gardening Association.
+Participants in this course are eligible for classroom study credit in the North American Biodynamic Apprenticeship Program (NABDAP) of the Biodynamic Association.
 To learn more, click here.

 The Pfeiffer Center cooperates with colleges and universities offering credit for internship programs or work on special projects.
 It is the responsibility of the student to secure credit from the college.